TangramDev/WebRT_Chromium_Canary/README.md

 <h2  align=left>
 <p>

-[OpenWebRuntime](https://github.com/TangramDev/OpenWebRunTime) can work synchronously with the latest Canary version Chromium Project Source Code, to do this, you need to refer to the
+[OpenWebRuntime](https://github.com/TangramDev/OpenWebRunTime) can work synchronously with the <i>Latest Canary Version Chromium Project</i> Source Code, to do this, you need to refer to the
 <div align=center>

 [**Building Chromium for Windows**](https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md)</div>